 “I want my vote to show how best we can love the western Sydney populace.
 I think there’s been a bit of overdevelopment as well as some wasteful spending, the stadium being rebuilt.
 With infrastructure, some of it has been well invested – like, I think the metro line is quite good – but a lot of it has been, I think, wasted money that could have been better spent on funding for hospitals, for example, which I think are understaffed.”

 “The current government both in state and federal level haven’t done a good enough job in protecting our environment.”

-One of the key issues for Justin at both state and federal level is the environment.
+One of the key issues for Howard at both state and federal level is the environment.